Skip to main content

 Three weeks after the work, memory thins.
 Operators have moved on.
 The handwritten note from the supervisor is missing a date.
 The fuel receipt is unsigned.
 The structured record cannot be created retrospectively because the conditions that supported it are gone.

-When the QS arrives or the deduction lands, the operational evidence either exists in structured form or it does not.
+When the QS arrives or the deduction lands, the evidence either exists in structured form or it does not.
 There is no third state.
-The reconstruction approach loses by definition: it cannot match the structured tally on the other side.
+Reconstruction loses by definition: it cannot match the structured count on the other side.

 The principle